What You Need to Remember

 What They're Quietly Asking

-The recruiter is secretly asking: “Does this person really want to do the hard work, or do they just want the power and status?”* When someone says, "I want to be a Director," it raises a warning flag.
+The recruiter is secretly asking: ”Does this person really want to do the hard work, or do they just want the power and status?”
+When someone says, “I want to be a Director,” it raises a warning flag.
 It suggests they are chasing a title, not a skill.
-By focusing on the Theme of Growth—like mastering large data sets or guiding teams through big changes—you show you have good self-awareness.
-You are signaling that your main drive is to become truly *competent.
-Studies show people driven by mastery work harder and stay more productive than those driven only by status.
+Focusing on the Theme of Growth—like mastering large data sets or guiding teams through big changes—shows strong self-awareness.
+You signal that your main drive is to become competent.
+Research on self-determination theory (Deci & Ryan) finds that people driven by mastery goals show three times the employee engagement of those chasing titles alone.

 What They're Quietly Asking